• Free shipping on all orders

 ginger tabby cat sitting with its legs outstretched while grooming itself

-A cat with their tail hanging down between their outstretched back legs and their front legs underneath them is confident with their lot in life—not a threat to be seen anywhere in sight.
+A cat with their tail hanging between their outstretched back legs and their front legs underneath them is usually perceived as a confident posture.
 Cats love to sit like this when they feel in control of their territory and don’t sense any threats worth investigating.
-Your cat may also sit like this and swish their tail back and forth when something finally does engage their attention.
+Your cat may also sit like this and swish their tail back and forth when something finally engages their attention.

 4. Crouching Kitty